bondmcp/mcp/README.md

 from bondmcp import BondMCP

 client = BondMCP(api_key="your-api-key")
-response = client.ask("What are the health benefits of meditation?") print(response.answer)
+response = client.health.ask("What are the health benefits of meditation?") print(response.answer)
 ```